NVIDIA DOCA DPA All-to-all Application Guide

 Each process in the diagram divides its local sendbuf into n blocks (4 in this example), each containing sendcount elements (4 in this example).
 Process i sends the k-th block of its local sendbuf to process k which places the data in the i-th block of its local recvbuf.

-The following diagram describes the differences between the host based all-to-all and DPA all-to-all.
+The following diagram describes the differences between host-based all-to-all and DPA all-to-all.

-In DPA all-to-all, DPA threads perform the all-to-all and the CPU is free to do other computations
+In DPA all-to-all, DPA threads perform all-to-all and the CPU is free to do other computations

-In host-based all-to-all, the CPU must still perform the all-to-all at some point and is not completely free for other computations
+In host-based all-to-all, CPU must still perform all-to-all at some point and is not completely free for other computations

 This application leverages the following DOCA library: